 This question, asked by one of our lead analysts, kept me up at night for a week.
-One of her clients in a very competitive industry suffered from low AdWords Quality Scores (QS) for a few valuable keywords.
+One of her clients in a very competitive industry suffered from low Google Ads Quality Scores (QS) for a few valuable keywords.
 Any improvements would lead to cost savings and higher ROI.

 I made it my mission to answer this question.

 As an agency owner, how could I justify recommending Unbounce to our digital marketing clients if the landing pages contributed to lower Quality Scores?